Johnny Cool – Prince Buster and Lee Perry (Prince Buster production)

 The Cooler – The Wrigglers (Coxsone Dodd production)

-“You think you are the ruler, but I am the cooler” classic bragging that has made this very popular as a clash tune on the revival scene for many years.
+“You think you are the ruler, but I am the cooler” classic bragging that, along with it’s rarity, has made this very popular as a clash tune on the revival scene for many years.

 Not much is known of the Wrigglers who recorded just a handful of sides for Studio One but Albert Tomlinson may have been a member.

 This is one of the many great Studio One tunes that has not seen reissue.

 To Sir With Love – Dawn Penn (Bunny Lee production)

 Dawn Penn takes on the theme to the UK film.
 This was originally performed by Lulu and was a Pop hit for her in 1967.
 For some strange reason the Jamaican issue on WIRL credited the tune to “Suzette”.
 There was no original UK issue of this tune.